 Use whatever skills and materials you have.
-Get out any scraps of fabric, wool, buttons, beads, ribbon, threads etc that you have and see what inspires you.
+Get out any scraps of fabric, wool, buttons, string, inks, dyes, beads, ribbon, threads etc that you have and see what inspires you.
 You may have one or two garments that have come to the end of their lives but whose fabric or details inspire you.
 Or you may want to add to your stock and get together with friends, or look in your local charity shop, or craft shop?
 Maybe there’s a local craft group you could join?

 Base fabric: it’s good to use a woven fabric.
 Make a square template out of card or paper and draw around it to get the size right .
 (The weave of the fabric should be parallel with the edges of the square. ) Allow about 3cm around each edge, and when your panel is finished, iron the edges back and stitch them loosely in place.
 If you use a lightweight fabric or you knit or crochet your panel, you may want to mount it on a heavier fabric, or to line the finished panel.

-There are also lots of useful books and internet resources if you are a beginner or need inspiration.
-Sewing is an essential skill for sustainable living, to mend, upcycle or decorate clothes and other textiles.
+There are lots of useful books and internet resources if you are a beginner or need inspiration, and don’t forget to look at our RESOURCES PAGE for more guidance and videos.